Twin Russian strikes on Ukrainian city kill civilians, then hit rescuers, official says | KRDO

 “Half of the building is gone, so it’s good that no one was inside,” he said.

-“This is just terror,” he said.
+“This is just terror,” he told CNN by phone.
 “This does not intimidate us, but people are dying and suffering.”

 Dobriak said that all the victims in the attack were either residents, rescue workers or police, including some officers who had been displaced from their homes in Mariupol after the Kremlin bombarded and eventually seized the coastal city.
-One of the policeman who was wounded had helped people escape from Mariupol, including filmmakers working on a documentary called “20 days in Mariupol.”
+Volodymyr, one of the policeman who was wounded, had helped people escape from Mariupol, including filmmakers working on a documentary called “20 days in Mariupol.”

 “He drove us out of Mariupol in his car when the green corridor opened, thus saving us and all the materials that formed the basis of the film,” the documentary’s director, Mstyslav Chernov, told CNN.